MEI Pharma (NASDAQ:MEIP) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of MEI Pharma (NASDAQ:MEIP – Free Report) in a research report report published on Saturday morning.
-The brokerage issued a buy rating on the stock.
+Research analysts at StockNews.com began coverage on shares of MEI Pharma (NASDAQ:MEIP – Get Free Report) in a report issued on Sunday.
+The brokerage set a “buy” rating on the stock.

-MEIP has been the subject of several other research reports.
-Stifel Nicolaus reiterated a hold rating and set a $7.00 price target on shares of MEI Pharma in a research note on Friday, April 12th.
-TheStreet downgraded MEI Pharma from a c- rating to a d+ rating in a research note on Thursday, February 1st.
+MEIP has been the subject of several other reports.
+TheStreet cut shares of MEI Pharma from a “c-” rating to a “d+” rating in a report on Thursday, February 1st.
+Stifel Nicolaus reissued a “hold” rating and set a $7.00 price objective on shares of MEI Pharma in a report on Friday, April 12th.

-MEI Pharma (NASDAQ:MEIP – Get Free Report) last released its quarterly earnings results on Tuesday, February 13th.
-The company reported ($1.66) earnings per share (EPS) for the quarter, missing the consensus estimate of ($1.46) by ($0.20).
-MEI Pharma had a return on equity of 39.72% and a net margin of 39.06%.
-As a group, research analysts expect that MEI Pharma will post 3.24 EPS for the current year.
+MEI Pharma (NASDAQ:MEIP – Get Free Report) last released its quarterly earnings data on Tuesday, February 13th.
+The company reported ($1.66) earnings per share for the quarter, missing the consensus estimate of ($1.46) by ($0.20).
+MEI Pharma had a net margin of 39.06% and a return on equity of 39.72%.
+As a group, equities research analysts forecast that MEI Pharma will post 3.24 EPS for the current fiscal year.

 Institutional Trading of MEI Pharma